wp-plugins/media-library-assistant/readme.txt

 <p><strong>NOTE:</strong> Month and category filters are &#8220;sticky&#8221;, i.e., they will persist as you resort the display or change the file type/status view.</p>
 <p><strong>Featured/Inserted</strong></p>
 <p>The &#8220;Featured in&#8221; and &#8220;Inserted in&#8221; columns are a powerful tool for managing your attachments.
 They show you where each attachment is used in a post or page as a &#8220;Featured Image&#8221; or as an embedded image or link.</p>
+<p>You can also use the information in the &#8220;Title/Name&#8221; column to identify &#8220;Orphan&#8221; items that are not used in any post or page and items with a &#8220;Bad Parent&#8221; (a parent that does contain any reference to the item) or an &#8220;Invalid Parent&#8221; (a parent that does not exist).</p>
+<p><strong>Gallery/MLA Gallery</strong></p>
+<p>The &#8220;Gallery in&#8221; and &#8220;MLA Gallery in&#8221; columns are a powerful tool for managing your attachments.
+They show you where each attachment is returned by a <code>[gallery]</code> or <code>[mla_gallery]</code> shortcode in a post or page.
+These columns do <strong>not</strong> use the post_parent (attached to) status of the item; they actually execute each shortcode and tabulate the attachments they return.</p>
-<p>You can also use the information in the &#8220;Title/Name&#8221; column to identify &#8220;Orphan&#8221; items that are not used in any post or page and items with a &#8220;Bad Parent&#8221;, i.e., a parent that does not exist.</p>
+<p>You can also use the information in the &#8220;Title/Name&#8221; column to identify &#8220;Orphan&#8221; items that are not used in any post or page and items with a &#8220;Bad Parent&#8221; (a parent that does contain any reference to the item) or an &#8220;Invalid Parent&#8221; (a parent that does not exist).</p>
 <p><strong>Taxonomy Support</strong></p>
 <p>The &#8220;taxonomy&#8221; columns help you to group attachments by subject and keyword values.
 The columns list any categories and tags associated with the item.
 You can click on one of the displayed values to get a list of all items associated with that value.</p>
 <p>The Media Library Assistant provides two pre-defined taxonomies, &#8220;Att.
 Categories&#8221; and &#8220;Att.
 Tags&#8221; which are enabled by default.
 You can add or remove support for any registered taxonomy on the Settings screen.
 The standard WordPress Categories and Tags as well as any custom taxonomies can be supported.</p>
 <p>When you add support for a taxonomy it is visible on the main screen.
 If you want to hide the column simply use the Screen Options to uncheck the Show on screen box.</p>
 <p>Supported taxonomies also appear as submenus below the Media menu at the left of the screen.
 You can edit the taxonomy terms by clicking these submenus.
 The taxonomy edit screens include an &#8220;Attachments&#8221; column which displays the number of attachment objects for each term.
 You can display a filtered list of the attachments by clicking on the number in this column.</p>
 <p><strong>Search Media</strong></p>
 <p>The &#8220;Search Media&#8221; box supports a keyword search of several attachment fields; enter words and/or phrases in the box, separated by spaces.
 Click the Search Media button for a case-insensitive "SQL LIKE" search.
 Each keyword in the search phrase is matched independently, so the order of search words does not have to match the order in the text.
 For example, searching on "friend" and "best" will match "Best Friend".
 If you put quotes around a search phrase then word order is required for a match (and spaces between words must match as well).
-You can also match on partial words, e.g., "rien" will match "friend".
+You can also match on partial words, e.g., "rien" will match "friend".</p>
 <p>Once you&#8217;ve entered the terms you want, use the options below the box to tailor your search.
 You can pick the connector used between search terms; "or" means any of the terms will match, "and" means all of the terms must match.
 Use the checkboxes to extend your search to more fields in the database.</p>
 <p><strong>Bulk Actions</strong></p>
 <p>The &#8220;Bulk Actions&#8221; dropdown list works with the check box column to let you make changes to many items at once.
 Click the check box in the column title row to select all items on the page, or click the check box in a row to select items individually.</p>